iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 guarantee that they will not change as the protocol evolves.

-It will be demonstrated later that these outputs can also be used for enhanced cryptocurrency payment application, such as conditional payments ot time locked sending, but also open up the world of native non-fungible tokens (NFTs).
+It will be demonstrated later that these outputs can also be used for enhanced cryptocurrency payment application, such as conditional payments or time locked sending, but also open up the world of native non-fungible tokens (NFTs).

 ## Functional Requirements of ISCP